The chiropractic perspective on health and disease emphasizes three fundamental concepts:

 Widespread Use of Chiropractic Care

 The increasing interest in alternative forms of care has caught the attention of several health associations and government agencies.
 A 1993 study in the New England Journal of Medicine reported that “the estimated number of visits made in 1990 to providers of unconventional therapy was greater than the number of visits to all primary care medical nationwide.”
-Chiropractic was among the most frequently used non-traditional treatments.
+Chiropractic care was among the most frequently used non-traditional treatments.

 A follow-up report published in the Journal of the American Medical Association in 1998 found that the use of non-medical treatments had increased significantly since the 1990 survey, with “overall prevalence of use increased by 25%, total visits by an estimated 47%, and expenditures on services provided by practitioners of alternative therapies by an estimated 45%.”
 Of the survey respondents, 1 in 9 (11%) had used chiropractic care within the previous year.